MarceloRab/search_app_bar_page/README.md

        /// Parameters para o SearcherGetController
        /// final List<T> listFull;
        @required this.listFull,
-        /// [listBuilder] Function applied when it is filtering in search.
+        /// [obxListBuilder] Function applied when it is filtering in search.
-       @required this.listBuilder,
+       @required this.obxListBuilder,
         /// [stringFilter] Required if you type.
        ///You should at least type with String. this.stringFilter